AmbesiweGant/RoutinePulse-Android./README.md

-# RoutinePulse — Android Project Scaffold (Part 2 Starting Point)
+# RoutinePulse — Android Project  (Part 2 Starting Point)

 This is the initial MVVM project structure for **RoutinePulse**, built to match the architecture and screens specified in the Part 1 Research, Planning & Design document